yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/_OpenCV.rst

 Figure 1 shows the decision tree the transparent API executes to determine if the computations will be offloaded to the accelerator through OpenCL.
-The boxes that are shaded gray are specific to TI’s implementation of OpenCV.
+The boxes that are shaded gray are specific to TI's implementation of OpenCV.
 The prohibited list allows us to prevent certain OpenCL kernels from executing on the DSP.
 The kernels are prevented to execute on the DSP if they did not pass the accuracy tests.